 They may not be a very well-known brand, but users include Phil Campbell from Motörhead, as well as both Adam Dutkiewicz and Joel Stroetzel from Killswitch Engage.

 Rather than just rehashing designs from their former employers, Caparison focus on high-end, handmade instruments, that develop standard guitar design and bring it to new places.

-Not afraid of seven-strings, the TAT Special isn’t the only one they produce, but it’s certainly the highest end one.
+Not afraid of seven-strings, the TAT Special (link to website) isn’t the only one they produce, but it’s certainly the highest end one.
 Let’s take a look at its parts, construction, and sounds.

 A guitar at this price really does need to be the best of the best, and the TAT Special’s specs don’t disappoint.

 The thing that most likely stands out the most in that list of specs is the 27 frets.
 Unusual, right?